Home » Salads » French Potato Salad

 Instructions

 • Fill a large stock pot halfway with water and place over high heat.
-Slice potatoes lengthwise.
+Slice 2 1/2 pounds baby gold potatoes lengthwise.

 • Once water boils, add a Tablespoon of salt, then add in sliced potatoes.
 Once potatoes are cooked until fork tender, drain well and allow to cool.

 • While potatoes are boiling, begin making the vinaigrette.
-In a large bowl, combine olive oil, white vinegar and mustard.
+In a large bowl, combine 1/2 cup extra virgin olive oil, 3 Tablespoons white wine vinegar and 1 Tablespoon dijon mustard.
 Whisk until emulsified.

 • Toss vinaigrette with cooled potatoes.
 Serve at room temperature.